IMMIGRATION LAW

 Converts conditional residence to permanent without the spouse; show good-faith marriage and supporting evidence.

-EMPLOYMENT AND BUSINESS VISAS (TEMPORARY)
+EMPLOYMENT & BUSINESS VISAS (TEMPORARY)

 O-1 Person of Extraordinary Ability